-As one prolific striker waved goodbye to Leeds United at the weekend, another sat in the stands just wanting to say hello again.
+As one prolific striker waved goodbye to Leeds United, another sat in the stands just wanting to say hello again.

-While Chris Wood felt the ire of Leeds fans as he neared the completion of his £15million transfer to Burnley, Luciano Becchio travelled to Sunderland to support the team he last appeared for over four years ago.
+While Chris Wood felt the ire of Leeds fans as he neared the completion of his £15million transfer to Burnley, Luciano Becchio travelled to Sunderland to support the team he’d last appeared for over four years prior.

-It often goes overlooked that supporting a football club is less about results, league positions or financial accounts and more about moments.
+It often gets forgotten, but supporting a football club is less about results, league positions or financial accounts and more about moments.

 It’s why Manchester City don’t print ‘Premier league champions 2011-12′ on their tickets and instead print ’93:20’, the exact time Sergio Aguero crashed home that seismic goal against QPR.